ComputeCanada/software-stack/doc/easybuild.md

 Two changes were made from the original which can be found [here](https://github.com/ComputeCanada/easybuild-easyconfigs/blob/computecanada-main/easybuild/easyconfigs/i/igraph/igraph-0.8.2-foss-2020a.eb):

-- Changing the toolchain to `gcccoremkl,2020a`.
+- Changing the toolchain to `gcccoreflexiblas,2020a`.
 It is quite frequent that the upstream versions of EasyBuild recipes use an over-complete toolchain, i.e. a toolchain which includes dependencies that are not needed.
 In this example, the upstream recipe uses "foss" which includes OpenMPI, but igraph does not use OpenMPI.
-We "downgrade" the toolchain to gcccoremkl, which uses GCC and MKL.
+We "downgrade" the toolchain to gcccoreflexiblas, which uses GCC and FlexiBLAS.
 - Adding the section for Python extensions:
 ```
 multi_deps = {'Python': ['3.6', '3.7', '3.8'] }